How to Become a Chiropractor: Is It the Right Career for You?

 5. Collaborating with Other Healthcare Professionals

 Chiropractors often work alongside physical therapists, massage therapists, primary care doctors, and specialists to provide comprehensive care.
-This collaboration ensures patients receive well-rounded treatment plans tailored to their unique needs.
+This collaboration ensuresthat patients receive well-rounded treatment plans tailored to their unique needs.

 6. Using Advanced Therapies and Techniques